Noisy-QSMOTE: Robustness Analysis of Quantum SMOTE under Quantum-Inspired Noise for Condition Monitoring and Fault Classification in Industrial and Energy Systems: Abstract

 \section{Abstract}

-{Imbalanced datasets are a fundamental issue in industrial condition monitoring and fault classification pipelines, causing classical machine learning models to overfit the majority classes while failing to learn the minority fault patterns.
-This paper presents a detailed benchmarking and robustness investigation of classical classifiers under (i) class imbalance mitigation using the Quantum Synthetic Minority Oversampling Technique (QSMOTE) and (ii) quantum-inspired perturbations modelled using six noise channels.
-Four different datasets, the Solar Panel Image Dataset (SPID), the CWRU Bearing Dataset (CWRUBD), the Engine Failure Detection Dataset (EFDD), and the Industrial Fault Detection Dataset (IFDD), are tested across multi-class scenarios to determine the universality of these impacts.
-The results show that QSMOTE consistently corrects distributional skew and significantly enhances the performance of non-linear classifiers such as Random Forests (RF), Support Vector Machines (SVM), and Decision Trees (DT), yielding improvements of up to 170\% on EFDD and achieving near-perfect accuracy ($\geq$0.99) on IFDD.
-Linear and probabilistic models, such as Linear Regression (LR) and Naive Bayes (NB), produce mixed results, with significant degradation in overlapping feature spaces due to interpolation-induced boundary distortion.
-A parallel robustness analysis under bit-flip, phase-flip, bit-phase-flip, depolarizing, amplitude damping, and phase damping noise reveals that ensemble models (RF) and margin-based learners (SVM) maintain strong resilience, often preserving over 95\% of baseline accuracy even under maximum noise.
-In contrast, NB and DT show substantial instability, especially on high-variance datasets.
-The findings establish a rigorous baseline for understanding how classical models behave under realistic imbalance and quantum-inspired noise, while motivating the development of advanced quantum-inspired resampling and noise-resilient learning frameworks for next-generation industrial AI systems. }
+{Imbalanced datasets are a fundamental challenge in industrial condition monitoring and fault-classification pipelines, often causing machine-learning models to overfit majority classes while failing to learn minority fault patterns.
+This paper presents a comprehensive investigation of the Quantum Synthetic Minority Oversampling Technique (QSMOTE) for industrial and energy-system fault diagnosis through three complementary stages: (i) baseline evaluation on the original imbalanced datasets, (ii) performance assessment after QSMOTE-based imbalance mitigation, and (iii) robustness analysis of QSMOTE under quantum-inspired noise.
+Unlike conventional robustness studies, the considered noise channels are injected directly into the compact-swap-test-based similarity estimation process used by QSMOTE for synthetic sample generation, thereby affecting overlap estimation, angle computation, and the resulting synthetic samples.
+Four multi-class datasets, namely the Solar Panel Image Dataset (SPID), the CWRU Bearing Dataset (CWRUBD), the Engine Failure Detection Dataset (EFDD), and the Industrial Fault Detection Dataset (IFDD), are employed to evaluate the generality of the proposed framework.
+The effectiveness of QSMOTE is assessed using Random Forest (RF), Support Vector Machine (SVM), Decision Tree (DT), Logistic Regression (LR), and Naive Bayes (NB) classifiers.
+The results demonstrate that QSMOTE consistently mitigates class imbalance and significantly improves the performance of non-linear classifiers, yielding improvements of up to 170\% on EFDD and achieving near-perfect accuracy ($\geq 0.99$) on IFDD.
+Furthermore, noisy-QSMOTE analysis under bit-flip, phase-flip, bit-phase-flip, depolarizing, amplitude damping, and phase damping channels reveals how perturbations introduced into the compact swap test propagate through synthetic sample generation and influence downstream classification performance.
+This framework provides a practical way to study both class-imbalance mitigation and the effects of noise on quantum-inspired oversampling methods in industrial AI applications.}